f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 <h3>3: Synchronization standard</h3>

-This combo lets you set the standard type relating essentially to frame synchronization and blank (black) lines.
+This combo lets you set the TV standard type.
+This sets the number of lines per complete image, frame synchronization parameters and number of blank (black) lines.
 Choice is between:

   - PAL625L: this is based on the classical 625 lines PAL system.
 It uses 7 or 8 synchronization lines depending on the half frame (field).
 It has also 17 black lines on the top of each half frame.
   - PAL525L: the only difference with PAL625L is the number of black lines which is down to 15